 Consorts of cylindrical recorders, possibly of the wide-bore style consistent with the recorders depicted by Agricola and Virdung may date from as early as Bernat Martorell’s Coronación de la Virgen (1427-1452).
 Indeed, such trios seem to have represented something of a genre in their own right, examples including: Miquel Nadal’s Retablo de los Santos Cosme y Damián con la Virgen (1453-1455), The Master of the Lyversberger Passion’s Coronation of the Virgin (ca 1463), the Vallmoll Altarpiece by Jaume Huguet (1414-1492), Gangolf Herlinger’s Coronation of the Virgin (ca 1520), and Le Triomphe des vertus sur les vices from the Tapestry of Dance or The Seven Deadly Sins (1519-1524).

-The brief Introductio gescriben uf pfifen, the first known treatise on the recorder is a manuscript booklet, now in the Universitätsbibliothek in Basel, probably written out for the 15-year-old Bonifacius Amerbach (c.
-1510) includes a sketch of a ‘Discant’ (soprano) recorder in G, with fingerings (Staehelin 1978, Kmetz 1988, Möhlmeier and Thouvenot 2002: 7-10).
+The anonymous Introductio gescriben uf pfifen, the first known treatise on the recorder is a manuscript booklet, now in the Universitätsbibliothek in Basel, probably written out for the 15-year-old Bonifacius Amerbach (c.
+1510), includes a sketch of a ‘Discant’ (soprano) recorder in G, with fingerings (Staehelin 1978, Kmetz 1988, Möhlmeier and Thouvenot 2002: 7-10).
 An interesting feature of the instrument depicted is the absence of sidewalls to the window/labium.

-Francesco del Cossa’s delightful April, or the Triumph of Venus (1470), shows two similar recorders with flared bells.
+Francesco del Cossa’s delightful April or The Triumph of Venus (1470), shows two similar recorders with flared bells.

 Li Virghi (2011) notes that the absence of the two sidewalls of the window might be expected to give a loud, full sound with a distinctive attack or “chiff”.
 Such instruments continue to be represented well into the eighteenth century.
 It is possible that these represent choke-bore recorders with a limited range of an octave and a minor seventh rather than Ganassi-style instruments with a more extended range.